All That Remains (band): The Fall of Ideals, Overcome, and success (2006–2009)

 In early 2008, they embarked on a headlining tour with support from Chimaira and Black Tide with Divine Heresy and Light This City splitting the tour's opening slot.
 Five Finger Death Punch was originally supposed to play but dropped off before the tour started due to vocal problems.
 Later that summer All That Remains appeared on the Midwestern leg of Van's Warped Tour 2008.
 The band visited Audiohammer Studios in May 2008 to record their fourth studio album, entitled Overcome, with producer Jason Suecof.
 The album was released on September 16, 2008, with critics giving it mixed reviews due to its more mainstream sound, many claiming that the band had focused on catchy melodies rather than technical heavy-metal riffs.
 The song "Chiron" was released as the first single from the album and a video was produced for it.
-Two singles from the album",Chiron" and "Two Weeks", were also released for Rock Band as downloadable content, along with "This Calling".
+Two singles from the album", Chiron" and "Two Weeks", were also released for Rock Band as downloadable content, along with "This Calling".
 The band released a video for "Two Weeks" in October.
 "Two Weeks" was also featured as a free playable download on the popular iPhone OS game Tap Tap Revenge 2.
 The track went on to become the band's first song to reach the Mainstream Rock Charts peaking at number 9.
 On June 10, All That Remains started touring on the Rockstar Mayhem Festival, playing the Jägermeister stage along with God Forbid and headliners Trivium.
+All That Remains and Trivium then embarked on a US co headlining tour in the Fall, they then supported In Flames on the second North American leg of their A Sense of Purpose Tour.

 In April 2009, Phil Labonte posted on his Twitter that he was recording something in the studio on that same day with (at least) Oli and Mike.
 This turned out to be the acoustic version of "Forever in Your Hands".
 In late June 2009, drummer Jason Costa broke his hand, so the band temporarily recruited drummer Tony Laureano (Dimmu Borgir, Nile) to honor their commitment to the 2009 Rockstar Energy Mayhem Festival.
 In late September 2009, All That Remains announced "The Napalm & Noise Tour", which took place from November 23, 2009, to December 21, 2009.
 They co-headlined it with The Devil Wears Prada, and were supported by Story of the Year and Haste the Day.